-Community Living (ACL) grants for the State Unit on Aging Description ARP grants from the ACL included all program areas usually funded by annual formula grants.
+Description ARP grants from the ACL included all program areas usually funded by annual formula grants.
 The ARP grants require state and local match (whereas other emergency funding did not).
 The ACL ARP awards are about \$7.7 million, and require a non-federal share match of 15 percent and 25 percent (local and state), totaling about \$1.2 million overall.
 This is an unexpected expense at the state and local level, as many programs are grant-funded and have limited outside resources.
 This proposal is to fund the non-federal share of the ACL ARP grants from the FMAP savings from the HCBS enhanced FMAP, which benefit HCBS and Medicaid participants and the Medicaid system.
-The need is for the ACL project period, 4/1/21 - 9/30/24, with the additional 10 percent FMAP funds requiring to be spent by 3/31/24.
+The need is for the ACL project period, 4/1/21 -9/30/24, with the additional 10 percent FMAP funds requiring to be spent by 3/31/24.
 The federal award is likely to be fully expended prior to the end of the enhanced FMAP expenditure allowed date of 3/31/24.
-Funds will support Area Agencies on Aging (AAAs) and local programs managed by the agencies that serve seniors across the state.As described in this section, the state is not seeking additional Medicaid FFP, but is using this non-federal share money as the source of the non-federal share match for ACL funds.
-Issue sub-awards to AAAs by 10/1/21 (with spending authorized through 3/31/24).
-How it enhances or expands Medicaid HCBS Increases access to HCBS services.
-Additional Information (10/2021) Additional information related to CMS's questions on this topic are included in Appendix A (pg.
+Funds will support Area Agencies on Aging (AAAs) and local programs managed by the agencies that serve seniors across the state.
+As described in this section, the

+state is not seeking additional Medicaid FFP, but is using this non-federal share money as the source of the non-federal share match for ACL funds.

+Timeframe Issue sub-awards to AAAs by 10/1/21 (with spending authorized through 3/31/24).

+How it Increases access to HCBS services.

+enhances or

+expands

+Medicaid

+HCBS

+Additional Additional information related to CMS's questions on this topic are included

+Information in Appendix A (pg.
 11).

+(10/2021)

+Initiative This would be a one-time coverage of the non-federal share.

+Sustainability

+Beyond 2024

-Initiative Sustainability Beyond 2024 This would be a one-time coverage of the non-federal share.
-Progress update (4/2022) The project was approved by CMS effective January 31, 2022.
-DHHS is currently working with its procurement services to work toward issuing these grants.
+Progress The project was approved by CMS effective January 31, 2022.
+DHHS is

+update currently working with its procurement services to work toward issuing these

+(4/2022) grants.

+Progress All awards have been issued and agencies are regularly requesting

+Update reimbursement.

+(1/2023)